team401/Docs/Programming/Coding-Standards.md

 Code standards are a set of guidelines and rules that software teams adhere to when writing code.
 This ensures consistency throught all codebases.
 These standards make it easier for developers to collaborate, maintain, and understand code, ultimately improving the quality and reliability of software.

 The [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) serves as a reference for developers both within and outside Google.
-By default, follow it's rules.
+By default, follow its rules.
 Any deviations or additions will be detailed here, but follow this document when in doubt.

 **Right now, this document is incomplete and unconfirmed.
 Its word is not law.**

-## Formatting Basics
+## Style Standards

 ### Spacing

 We indent 4 spaces.
-End of sentence.
+End of story.

-### Variable Naming
+### Symbol Naming

-We do not use Hungarian prefixes (eg: `m_RobotContainer`).
+We do not use Hungarian prefixes/suffixes (eg: `m_RobotContainer`).
+Instead, we follow cammel case convention (eg: `fluffyDog`).
 If you copy code from WPI's examples, rename the variables.
-Instead, we follow cammel case convention (eg: `fluffyDog`).

 Try to name your variables as clearly as possible.
 Include exactly what they represent and what units they are in.

-**Warning:** Do not mess with files that aren't meant to be edited (eg: `BuildConstants.java`)!
+Variable names should be relatively brief: instead of `distanceToTravel`, try `travelDistance`.

-### Other Emphasized Items
+### Some Emphasized Items

 * No single-line if/else blocks.
 * One statement per line.